appliedgrg/beratools/docs/files/developer/development.md

 This approach avoids installing the released beratools package and uses only the dependencies listed in [`environment.yml`](../../../../environment.yml:8).

----
-**Note:**
-If you use `environment.yml`, conda will install the released `beratools` package from the channel, not your local code.

 ### Using Pixi

 Pixi is the easiest way to set up a consistent development environment for BERA Tools.
 The configuration is defined in [`pixi.toml`](https://github.com/appliedgrg/beratools/blob/main/pixi.toml).